wongswk/magi/rmagi/README.md

   resultDtheta
 }
 ```
-Now we are ready to create a list object representing the dynamic system model to pass to `GpdsSolver`.
+Now we are ready to create a list object representing the dynamic system model to pass to `MagiSolver`.
 First, give the system a name.
 Then, supply the three arguments -- ODEs, gradient with respect to `x`, gradient with respect to `theta` -- using the three functions created above.
 Lastly, supply two vectors, `thetaLowerBound` and `thetaUpperBound`, that specify the lower and upper bounds on the parameters `theta`.

 ```
 fnmodel <- list(